Documentation

 Also in the Project settings there is a Project Token.
 This can be used to integrate DogQ processes into your pipeline.
 For example you can automate the execution of your DogQ tests every time you deploy a new build or replace a major prod version.

-Project token can be changed.
+Using this token will trigger the execution of the whole Project, so if you want to only run certain tests, you will need to temporarily deactivate the rest.
+Project Token can be changed.
 Clicking on the respective button next to the token will randomly generate a new one.

 Sequential Module Execution